 Each share of the Company's Class A common stock may cast one vote on each matter.
-Only shareholders of record at the close of business on April 11, 2023 are entitled to vote at the Annual Meeting.
-As of the Record Date, we had 49,856,895 shares of Class A common stock outstanding and entitled to vote and 0 shares of Class B common stock outstanding and entitled to vote at any shareholder meeting while it is classified in such status.
+Only shareholders of record at the close of business on April 19, 2024 are entitled to vote at the Annual Meeting.
+As of the Record Date, we had 49,633,705 shares of Class A common stock outstanding and entitled to vote and 0 shares of Class B common stock outstanding and entitled to vote and 0 shares of Class B common stock outstanding and entitled to vote and 0 shares of Class B common stock outstanding and entitled to vote and 0 shares of Class B common stock outstanding and entitled to vote and 0 shares of Class B common stock outstanding and entitled to vote and 0 shares are registered stock and will not be voted at any shareholder meeting while it is classified in such status.
 If your shares are registered directly in your name with the Company's registrar and transfer agent, Computershare Trust Company, N.A. ("Computershare"), you are considered a shareholder of record with respect to those shares.
 If your shares are held in a bank or brokerage account, you are considered the "Beneficial Owner" of those shares and should respond to the communication you receive from the holder of record as soon as possible so your shares can be represented at the Annual Meeting.